-As Jay was the ﬁrst male Chartreux to be registered with GCCF, his owner decided that he would also like to have the ﬁrst registered female and the ﬁrst registered kittens.
-So, on 26th October 2015 he brought Lilly de Mithlond to the UK.
-Lilly and Jay were kept as pets; a life that Jay was used to before Lilly arrived, which worked well.
-They mated on the 8th of October and five beautiful and healthy kittens were born on 13th and 14th December 2016.
+Jay was the ﬁrst male Chartreux to be registered with GCCF, so his owner decided he would like to have the ﬁrst registered female and the ﬁrst registered kittens.
+So, on the 26th of October 2015, he brought Lilly de Mithlond to the UK.
+Lilly and Jay were kept as pets, a life that Jay was used to before Lilly arrived, which worked well.
+They mated on the 8th of October 2016, and five beautiful and healthy kittens were born on the 13th and 14th of December.